arpitjain799/gsecrets/README.md

 Secrets Architecture
 ---

 Secrets are stored using "application level encryption".
-That is, secrets are stored in Google Cloud Storage, encrypted by a key before they are uploaded (versus using Google-provided encryption in Cloud Storagee).
+That is, secrets are stored in Google Cloud Storage, encrypted by a key before they are uploaded (versus using Google-provided encryption in Cloud Storage).
 Encryption keys are generated and retrieved from Google Key Management Service (KMS).

 Deployment and Configuration
 ---